 Changes in the estimated timing of settlement or future cash flows are dealt with prospectively by recording an adjustment to the decommissioning liability and a corresponding adjustment to the related asset.
-The unwinding of the discount on the decommissioning liability is included as an expense item in interest income and other expense in the Statement of Income and Comprehensive Income.
+The unwinding of the discount on the decommissioning liability is included as accretion on decommissioning liability in interest income and other expense in the Statement of Income and Comprehensive Income.
 Actual expenditures are charged against the liability as incurred.

-h) Revenue recognition
+g) Revenue recognition